Pearl Harbor Tours - USS Missouri, Arizona Memorial & Pearl Harbor Tour

 - Pearl Harbor Visitor Center and exhibit galleries featuring WWII memorabilia

-- Watch the documentary at Pearl Harbor showing footage of the actual attack
+- Watch the documentary at Pearl Harbor showing footage of the actual attack (Due to the pandemic, the film is currently not being shown, but guests will spend more time at the Arizona Memorial)

 - Navy shuttle boat ride to the Arizona Memorial (Shuttle operations are subject to the schedule of the navy launch and may be subject to weather conditions or maintenance and repair schedules of the navy without notice.)